-Content Producer at Xfive Joined almost 6 years ago
+Content Producer at Xfive Joined about 7 years ago

 The product looks good but for sure its screenshots wouldn't fit the website style.
 I guess they considered it countless times and came to assumption that (even) without screenshots their conversion rate would go up on the new website.
 The new website is exciting, the product is as exciting as time tracking can be (= close to zero; I've been a Toggl user for a couple of years).